Human Trafficking in [Mozambique] [other countries]

 Human Trafficking & Modern-day Slavery

 Mozambique is a source and, to a much lesser extent, a destination country for men, women, and children trafficked for the purposes of forced labor and sexual exploitation.
-The use of forced and bonded child laborers is a common practice in Mozambique’s rural areas, often with the complicity of family members.
-Women and girls are trafficked from rural to urban areas of Mozambique, as well as to South Africa, for domestic servitude and commercial sexual exploitation in brothels; young men and boys are trafficked to South Africa for farm work and mining.
-Trafficked Mozambicans often labor for months in South Africa without pay before employers have them arrested and deported as illegal immigrants.
-Traffickers are typically part of small networks of Mozambican or South African citizens; however, involvement of larger Chinese and Nigerian syndicates has been reported.
-Small numbers of Mozambican children and adults are reportedly trafficked to Zambia for agricultural labor.
-Zimbabwean women and girls are trafficked to Mozambique for sexual exploitation and domestic servitude. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+The use of forced and bonded child laborers is a common practice in Mozambique's rural areas, often with the complicity of family members.
+Women and girls, often with promises of employment or education, are trafficked from rural to urban areas of Mozambique, as well as to South Africa, for domestic servitude and commercial sexual exploitation; young men and boys are trafficked to South Africa for farm work and mining.
+Trafficked Mozambicans often labor for months in South Africa without pay and under coercive conditions before their exploiters have them arrested and deported as illegal migrants.

 CAUTION: The following links have been culled from the web to illuminate the situation in Mozambique.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.